simon-heinen/droidar/README.md

 This framework can be used for many different scenarios, there are already some demo applications available (check the videos below).
 For the latest news about DroidAR also visit our [blog](http://droidar.blogspot.com/).

-DroidAR can be freely downloaded and used under [the GNU GPL v3 license](http://www.gnu.org/licenses/gpl.html) from this GitHub repository and is also available under a commercial license.
+DroidAR is available under commercial license (contact us http://bitstars.com/?page_id=2 for more details) and can be downloaded and used for non commercial use under the GNU GPL v3 ( http://www.gnu.org/licenses/gpl.html ) license.

 Demo Videos
 =======